kakaoenterprise/terraform-provider-kakaocloud/docs/data-sources/security_group.md

 description: |-
   The kakaocloud_security_group data source retrieves detailed information about a specific Security Group in KakaoCloud.
   It provides attributes such as name, description, stateful property, associated project, and security group rules (ingress and egress).
-  Use this data source when you need to:- Reference an existing Security Group by its ID in your Terraform configuration.
+  Use this data source when you need to:
-  Access details of rules, including protocols, port ranges, and remote IPs or groups.
+  Reference an existing Security Group by its ID in your Terraform configuration.Access details of rules, including protocols, port ranges, and remote IPs or groups.
 ---

 # kakaocloud_security_group (Data Source)